andreafabrizi/DNSProxy/README.md

 * DNSSEC tests ?
 * to use NGHTTP2 in place of CURL.
 A faster way to support H2 (anyways, CURL requires NGHTTP2)
 * implementing request/response headers PHP, according to new content type "application/dns"
+* implement HTTP/2 PUSH, for smoother and opportunistic DNS answers.
+Remember, there's no ID field in DOH !

 #### WIP:
 * use Warning headers to signal something